Keep Iowa Beautiful

 What projects are eligible?
 Projects that keep up the appearance of public facing buildings, facilities and parks in Iowa communities are eligible for this program.

 If approved, what products are included?
-Recipients may purchase any Diamond Vogel coating (paint, stain, primer) from a local Diamond Vogel Paint Store or Dealer.
+Recipients may purchase any Diamond Vogel coating (paint, stain, primer) in 1-gallon or 5-gallon containers from a local Diamond Vogel Paint Store or Dealer.

 What are the dates of this program?
 The application is open from November 2024 through February 14, 2025.
 Grant awardees will be notified by April 2025.
 Paint/coating must be purchased and used by the end of the year it was awarded, and reimbursement must be submitted during that timeframe.
 For the 2025 grant cycle, reimbursement requests are due by December 31, 2025.